 Chocolate Torte Au Naturel a cake so naked it’s gluten-free and made with 100% organic, fair trade chocolate, sugar, vanilla and coffee.
 Hell, even the butter is organic!
 Happy Earth Day from the Gypsy Kitchen – let us eat cake!

-Sometimes my tree huggin’/modern day hippie/socially conscious food chain principals pay off.
+Sometimes my tree-huggin’/modern-day-hippie/socially-conscious-food-chain principals pay off.
 Oh sure it means I’m not a talking head for big buckets of margarine.
 There’s no “I’m a WalMart Mom” banner in my blog footer and no associated cheques in my mailbox, but that’s an end result I can live with.
 Instead, on occasion, we receive delightful packages from like minded folks who believe that what we put in our carts are the grocery store makes a difference.

-The other reason is my six year old step-daughter, Camille.
+The other reason is my six-year-old step-daughter, Camille.
 We spend a great deal of time together in the kitchen, she is endlessly curious about food and nutrition, hell one day she might even eat a fruit… or a vegetable!
 (Don’t’ get me started.)
-So I make the effort and do the research and change as conditions change, because I know the choices I make affect her future.
+So I make the effort and do the research and change as conditions change because I know the choices I make affect her future.

-After spending hours over recipe books she selected this sexy little torte, heavy on the chocolate but surprisingly icing-free.
+After spending hours pouring over recipe books she selected this sexy little gluten-free chocolate torte, heavy on the chocolate but (surprisingly) icing-free.
 Made with whipped egg whites it has a light, frothy texture and a deep, rich chocolaty taste.
-Just because it’s ethical and organic doesn’t mean it has to taste like cardboard!
+Just because it’s ethical, gluten-free and organic doesn’t mean it has to taste like cardboard!

 1/2cup (salted) butter

 1 tablespoon leftover espresso